sepses/slogert/README.md

 4) After the transformation finished, it will provide you with the command to execute lutra, such as the following: (``` java -jar exe/lutra.jar --library authlog_templates.ottr --libraryFormat stottr --inputFormat stottr authlog_structured.ottr --mode expand --fetchMissing > final-output.ttl```)
-5) Execute the transform the OTTR files into RDF graph using the command above from command line.
+5) Execute the transformation of the OTTR files into RDF graph using the command above from command line.